kasliwalr/rtop/docs/Design.md

    if no error in opening any of the  files:
      store information in database
 ```
-For us, any process that died after we read the entry is still alive and we display its last obtained information.
+Any process that died after its files in `/proc/pid` were read is considered alive, and its information is displayed.

 ### Before we begin